 |- Rename a Board pipeline||✅|

-Instead of tickets or sticky notes, the ZenHub Board is made up of your existing GitHub data: Issues and Pull Requests that exist within the repositories that make up the Workspace!
-What's awesome about the Board is that you can connect multiple repositories together—even across GitHub organizations—to get a bird's eye view into everything going on with your software projects.
+Instead of tickets or sticky notes, the Zenhub Board is made up of your existing GitHub data: issues and pull requests that exist within the repositories that make up the Workspace!
+With a Zenhub Workspace, you can connect multiple repositories together—even across GitHub organisations—to get a bird's-eye view into everything going on with your software projects.

-The Board makes workflow visualization simple and accessible in real-time, empowering you to track Issues and projects from an idea, through triage, to planning, development, and further to being released.
+The Board makes workflow visualisation simple and accessible in real-time, empowering you to track issues and projects from an idea, through triage, to planning, development, and further to being released.

-When viewing the Board, you will see a collection of pipelines which represent the stages that work goes through within your team.
+When viewing the Board, you will see a collection of pipelines that represent the stages that work goes through within your team.

-When a Workspace is first created, the board comes with six default pipelines as outlined below:
+When a Workspace is first created, the board comes with eight default pipelines as outlined below:

 |Done||Issues that are tested and ready to be deployed to production.|